nus-cs2113-AY2324S2/tp/docs/DeveloperGuide.md

 ![NewCommandClass](uml-diagrams/NewCommandClass.png)

 The `NewCommand` class implements the `Command` interface and is responsible for handling the creation of new items in the `Inventory`.
-A NewCommand instance is created by the `parseNewCommand` method called by Parser, which ensures that the provided parameters (name, quantity, price) are valid.
+A NewCommand instance is created by the `parseNewCommand` method called by Parser, which ensures that the provided parameters (name, quantity, price, expiry date) are valid.

 #### Dependencies
 - `Item`: For creating the new item